Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 The overall cost of syncing with sync interval enabled (blue line) is amortized across the number of RPCs within the sync time interval.
-When sync interval enabled to some non-0 value users should expect performance spikes in normal application usage.
+When sync interval enabled to some non-0 value users should expect latency spikes in normal application usage.
 The frequency at which the spikes occur will be directly correlated with how frequently users want to update their metadata from the UFS.
 When configured to 0, users will generally see much higher RPC response times (possible an order of magnitude or more) greater than if they were to disable sync interval.